intel/neural-compressor/docs/source/sq_medium_blog.md

-## INC introduction
+## Intel® Neural Compressor introduction

-Intel® Neural Compressor(INC) is an  open-source Python library supporting popular model compression techniques on all mainstream deep learning frameworks (TensorFlow, PyTorch, ONNX Runtime, and MXNet).
+Intel® Neural Compressor is an  open-source Python library supporting popular model compression techniques on all mainstream deep learning frameworks (TensorFlow, PyTorch, ONNX Runtime, and MXNet).
 INC aims to provide popular model compression techniques such as quantization, pruning (sparsity), distillation, and neural architecture search on mainstream frameworks such as TensorFlow, PyTorch, ONNX Runtime and MXNet, as well as Intel extensions such as [Intel Extension for TensorFlow](https://github.com/intel/intel-extension-for-tensorflow) and [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch).
 In addition, the tool showcases the key features, typical examples, and broad collaborations as below:

 **Visit the Intel® Neural Compressor online document website at: https://intel.github.io/neural-compressor.**